econ-dashboard/econ-dashboard.github.io/README.md

 ## Files & Directories

-Below is an overview of the project structure:
+Below is an overview of the project structure.
+It is subject to change as the project develops, but will be updated regularly:

 ```
 ├── Pipfile